DavidVillero/ML_Exercise/README.md

 2) conda env create -f environment.yml<br />
 3) to activate enviroment: activate rapid<br />

+## The problem at hand:
+Financial institutions often like to perfrom risk analysis on outstanding loans, and they typically do so by categorizing the individuals that might default on their loans.
+In this exercise, we want to create a model that predicts when an institution or individual will default on their loan.

 > Folder structure options and naming conventions for software projects